Apple AirPods Pro 3 vs AirPods Pro 2: Are they worth the upgrade?

 AirPods Pro 3 vs AirPods Pro 2: Active noise cancellation

-Apple says the AirPods Pro 3’s active noise cancellation is twice as effective, which is a case of: I’ll need to hear it to believe it.
+Apple says the AirPods Pro 3’s active noise cancellation is twice as effective, but I’ll need to hear it to believe it.
 According to Apple, the new foam-infused tips form a tighter seal in your ear, which provides more passive noise cancellation.

 On top of that, the AirPods Pro 3 use upgraded ultra-low-noise microphones and improved audio processing to silence the world around you.
 The idea is that constant background sounds, like traffic, office chatter and the like or pushed even further into the background.